lukeclopez/TheBookOfJashar/how-to-play.md

 Move each soldier up to 3 spaces in any direction.
 * If a soldier can reach a city during the turn, he can start attacking it in the same turn.
-* Two soldiers cannot occupy the same space.
+* A soldier cannot end his turn in the same space as another soldier.

 ### 4. Keep Time